Battle of Konna: Aftermath and casualties

 According to a military source, 58 Malian soldiers were killed in the fighting.
 On January 14, according to a Malian newspaper, 101 jihadists, 11 Malian soldiers and a French pilot were killed during the battle.
-For the newspaper Nouvelle Libération, from January 11 to 14, the jihadists lost 130 men, including Firhoun, the adopted son of Iyad Ag Ghali, as well as 30 vehicles and 4 BRDM-2 destroyed.
+According to the newspaper Nouvelle Libération, from January 11 to 14, the jihadists lost 130 men, including Firhoun, the adopted son of Iyad Ag Ghali, as well as 30 vehicles and 4 BRDM-2s destroyed.
 Among the dead was one of the Ansar Dine commanders, Abdel Krim, known as Kojak.
 Severely wounded in the fighting at Konna, he succumbed to his injuries in the Gao Hospital.
 According to other sources, Kojak would be Mohamed Ag Aghaly Ag Wambadja.
 On the 13th, contacted by Sahara Media, leaders of Ansar Dine confirm that Kojak and four of his fighters were killed on January 10 during the fighting against the Malian military.
 On January 15, the Ansar Dine movement publishes a video that it claims to have filmed the day before in Konna.
-An Islamist leader, Abu El Habib Sidi Mohamed, who claims to be a member of Ansar Edine's communication commission, says the movement still holds the city and shows several armored vehicles taken from the Malian army.
-He states that only five fighters of his movement were killed and that seven civilians died during a French bombardment.
-On January 19, Ansar Dine claimed to have killed 25 Malian soldiers in Konna in the fighting on January 10 and also captured 11 vehicles, 6 tanks and a large quantity of ammunition, they also estimated that 60 Malian soldiers were killed, several dozen Other wounded, two French helicopters shot down and recognizes only a loss of 8 men in all fighting fought since January 10.
+An Islamist leader, Abu El Habib Sidi Mohamed, who claimed to be a member of Ansar Edine's communication commission, said the movement still held the city and showed several armored vehicles taken from the Malian army.
+He stated that only five fighters of his movement were killed and that seven civilians died during a French bombardment.
+On January 19, Ansar Dine claimed to have killed 25 Malian soldiers in Konna in the fighting on January 10 and also captured 11 vehicles, 6 tanks and a large quantity of ammunition, they also estimated that 60 Malian soldiers were killed, several dozen others wounded, two French helicopters shot down and recognized only a loss of 8 men in all fighting since January 10.
 However, according to Laurent Touchard, the "tanks" that Ansar Dine claims as taking were in fact armored BRDM-2 and BTR-60PB 3.
 According to Human Rights Watch, at least 10 civilians were also killed in the fighting on January 11 and 12, including three children drowning while attempting to cross the Niger River.
-Amnesty International sayd that at least five civilians, including three children, were killed by aerial bombardment on 11 January.
-For Jean-Christophe Notin, these five civilians were not killed by French air strikes but were shot by Mi-24 helicopters from the Malian army.
-In February 2013, Konna Mayor Ibrahima Diakité told that 15 civilians were killed and 19 injured during the Battle of Konna, he also estimated that at least 502 Islamists were killed.
+Amnesty International said that at least five civilians, including three children, were killed by aerial bombardment on 11 January.
+According to Jean-Christophe Notin, these five civilians were not killed by French air strikes but were shot by Mi-24 helicopters from the Malian army.
+In February 2013, Konna Mayor Ibrahima Diakité said that 15 civilians were killed and 19 injured during the Battle of Konna, he also estimated that at least 502 Islamists were killed.
 This last estimate is probably based on the testimony of a resident of Konna, who claimed to have been asked by the jihadists to help wash their bodies on the night of January 10, before the French intervention.
 He estimates that he counted 502 bodies which were then taken to Douentza.
 71 people, wounded during the fighting in Konna, are sent to the hospital of Mopti according to the International Committee of the Red Cross.